-In 2013, DMSi released the Project Management window as a new feature in Agility.
-This window contains the essential functions for managing contracts with multiple deliveries over time: changing item quantity on a quote, updating estimated delivery dates, committing inventory to a sales order directly from a quote, and tracking change orders.
-Grouping these functions together meant the admin staff would no longer have to move between multiple menus for a single transaction.
-The Project Management window also displays all the activity associated with a contract.
-This would make it much easier for the traders and admins to see the big picture.
+In 2013, DMSi released the Project Management window to all its customers as a new feature in Agility.
+It contained the essential functions for managing contracts with multiple deliveries over time: changing item quantity on a quote, updating estimated delivery dates, committing inventory to a sales order directly from a quote, and tracking change orders.
+Grouping functions together meant admins no longer needed to move between multiple menus for a single transaction.